epifaniarango/WholeGenomesFromChile_Paper/README.md

 For Figure 1, I installed KING with conda and it was pretty straighforward.
 Use [CodeFigS1.r](https://github.com/epifaniarango/WholeGenomesFromChile_Paper/blob/Figure1andRelated/CodeFigS1.r) to make the plot.

-## 2.ROH and other stats
+## ROH and other stats
 - I calculated ROH with bcftools using the script [run_roh.sh](https://github.com/epifaniarango/WholeGenomesFromChile_Paper/blob/Figure1andRelated/run_roh.sh) and processed it using the code [Roh.R](https://github.com/epifaniarango/WholeGenomesFromChile_Paper/blob/Figure1andRelated/Roh.R).
 - To calculate frequencies, I used the flags—-freq and—-het for the F distribution with plink.
-Check the R script to plot Figure S2.
+Check the R script to plot Figure S3.
-- Code for plotting site frequency spectrum on FigureS3 code.
+- Code for plotting site frequency spectrum on FigureS4 code.
-- I calculated Fst with this code (https://github.com/epifaniarango/Fst_forLargeDatasets), and to plot heatmap and regression, you can check R code S4.
+- I calculated Fst with this [code](https://github.com/epifaniarango/Fst_forLargeDatasets), and to plot heatmap and regression, you can check XXX.